 3. New technology

 Access control technology will be one of the newest entrants in the workplace rehabilitation scenario.
 This process may involve a multi-step screening process before employees are allowed to enter the workplace.
+Bridging the gap between employee needs and office security, it's essential to consider business door security systems for the modern workplace.
+Implementing robust commercial access control systems not only safeguards your assets but also ensures peace of mind for returning employees.
+This strategic approach reassures staff about their safety in a post-pandemic work environment.
 Access control technology will play a key role in screening and tracking employees at the risk of carrying a contagion.

 Smart buildings take on a new meaning in a socially distanced workplace.
 With sensors and the power of analytics, companies can plan seating allocations based upon social-distancing guidelines.
 There are apps that eliminate the need for screen cards another near-field communication.
 Instead, with contactless communication measures like QR code scanning, geo-tagging, and cashless transactions, the Post pandemic workplace will witness a host of digital integrations.